lexicHQ/docs/zapier-integration.md

 Connect your Smartloop Bot with Zapier to export your subscribers to google sheets, mailchimp, or save to CRM and keep your users posted on new updates about your producct or service.

-There are two ways you can integrate with Zapier
+There are two ways you can integrate with Zapier:

 * Export your subscribers via the "Zapier Event" plugin
 * Send notification to a subscriber for status updates, offer coupon or promotions.

 Here, we will cover a basic flow on how you can export subscribers to a google sheet and then send a confirmation back to demonstrate the integration and setup

-The very first step, while in the conversation builder, add the "Zapier Event" plugin to a block to trigger the event.
+The very first step, while in the conversation builder, add the "Zapier Event" plugin to a block in order to trigger the event.

 ![](./zaiper-event.png)

-Next, go to [Zaiper](zapier.com) and create a new zap as shown here:
+Next, go to [Zaiper](https://zapier.com) and create a new zap as shown here:

 ![](./new-zap.png)